 If you’re sitting on the fence about dyeing your hair with henna and indigo, I hope this post has helped you make an informed decision.

-You can conduct a patch test a few days before full application if you’re worried about an allergic reaction.
+You can conduct a patch test a few days before the full application if you’re worried about an allergic reaction.

 If you have any questions about using henna and indigo for hair, ask in the comments section.